Ajay-Research-Lab/Docker/OpenFOAM/README.md

 This image uses ajaylab/cpp docker image as the base.
 Over this, we have installed:
 - OpenFOAM (v2306)

-# Authors
+# Authors of this docker image setup
+The OpenFOAM itself is developed by OpenCFD Limited.
+Here we are listing only the authors who have created this image and made any contributions to the solvers added from the work done in this lab.

 * Ajay B Harish

 # License

-This project is not officially licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.

 ### Disclaimer